raphaelmansuy/tutorials/07_agent/01_chapter.md

 The best agent systems enhance human capabilities rather than replacing them.
 Plan your escalation paths from the beginning.

 **💡 Measure Everything**
-ADK provides excellent observability.
-Use it.
+ADK provides excellent observability through built-in evaluation frameworks.
+Use the comprehensive testing tools including `adk eval`, `adk web` for interactive debugging, and `pytest` integration.
 Track response times, success rates, user satisfaction, and business impact metrics.

 **💡 Embrace Model Diversity**
 Different models excel at different tasks.
 Use Gemini for reasoning, GPT for creativity, Claude for analysis.
-ADK makes this easy.
+ADK makes this easy with support for 100+ models via LiteLLM integration.

 ---

 ## Chapter Wrap-Up: Your Agent-First Future

 The agent revolution isn't coming - it's here.
 Companies using ADK aren't just building better software; they're reimagining what software can do.

+**ADK Status Update (June 2025):**

+- **Python ADK v1.0.0** is now production-ready with full stability guarantees
+- **Java ADK v0.1.0** extends agent capabilities to the Java ecosystem
+- **Vertex AI Agent Engine** provides fully managed production deployment
+- **Built-in evaluation framework** with comprehensive testing tools

 In the next chapter, we'll dive deep into ADK's foundational concepts, giving you the mental models you need to architect agent systems that can grow with your business.